front-end-intermediate/ExpressJSReact-retired/readme.md

 ## Homework

 Convert any remaining class based components to functional components.
 Extend the RecipeDetail component to display ingredients and preparation details.
-(The notes below [this point](#fall2019-stop-here) may serve as a guide but the code samples assume a class component.)
+(The notes below [this point](#fall2019-stop-here) may serve as a guide but the code samples assume a class component and have not been updated for hooks.)

 Note: your final project **must** include an Express API as well as a front end written in React.
 You can use the [Heroku Deploy](https://github.com/front-end-intermediate/heroku-deploy) repo as a starter for your api and the material below for the front end.